What are the Application deadlines and can I still apply after the date has passed?

 - If your letter states that you were awarded merit based aid, you must sign and submit your letter to Student Services at the Office of Biomedical Graduate Education.

-Initial information is located in your offer of admission (letter in ApplyYourself)
+The initial information is located in your offer of admission (letter in ApplyYourself).

 NetIDs are generated automatically after you submit your deposit.
 If you do not remember your NetID, you can search for yourself here.
 If you have already set your Georgetown password, that password remains the same.
 If you have not, your temporary password is "gu" followed by the last six digits of your University ID number.
 For example, if your university ID is 123456789, your temporary password is: gu456789 (this is case sensitive).
 For security reasons, you are encouraged to log-in and create a permanent password as soon as possible.
 To initiate this process, go to the University NetID Services website and select "Set/Change your password."
 Be sure to protect your NetID password as you would all other confidential information.